 Innovative ideas around sustainability are growing rapidly.
 Brandi Clark Burton had four ways us as individuals and as founders could contribute to climate action:

-- Switch to a green choice energy plan (if you’re a part of Austin Energy you can learn more here)
+- Switch to a green choice energy plan.

 - Transportation!
 Think about if you need to be somewhere, or can it happen over a call or video chat?
 If you have to be there, take public transportation.
 Get There ATX and Movability have resources for businesses to implement sustainable staff-transportation options as well.

 - Eat less meat.
 No, you don’t have to go Vegan, but there’s virtually not enough land on the earth for grass-fed cows to graze at the rate that we’re eating them.
 Try eating vegan 1-2 nights a week.

 - Use less stuff.
 It sounds simple, but it’s necessary.
 Second-hand shopping (is plentiful in Austin) is eco-friendly.
 Ask yourself if you really need that new thing and if the answers yes; can you buy it second-hand?

 Impact Hub global is also working towards global climate action.
 Learn more about how you can get involved in the Joining Forces for Climate Action campaign.